nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands for Modifying Eateries
 These commands are used to modify and customise the list of eateries in `NUSEatWhere`.
 If you would like to add/remove/edit any sort of information within the application, these are the commands for you.
-Feel free to personalise the `Food Guide` eatery list to your liking!
+Feel free to personalise `NUSEatWhere` eatery list to your liking!

 <br>